BrindleDigital/rentfetch/readme.txt

 == Changelog ==

+= 0.11 =

+* Adding shortcode parameters for the [floorplans] shortcode to allow selection of one/multiple properties
+* Adding shortcode parameters for the [floorplans] shortcode to allow selection of one/multiple numbers of bedrooms
+* Adding default sort for the [floorplans] shortcode to sort DESC by beds

 = 0.10 =

 * Adding styles for the floorplans grid to match up with the floorplans search